Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Introduction

 The Metropolis algorithm \cite{Metro1953Equations} is particularly useful to compute the mechanical properties and the hysteresis behavior by generating the micro-states that correspond to the Boltzmann distribution \cite{Masrour2016Critical}.
-However, the Metropolis algorithm is not suitable for obtaining the nanotube's thermal properties in terms of density of states.
-Because the individual micro-states cannot be assigned an entropy value since entropy is a collective property \cite{Suman2019Non-}.
-Thus, we use the Wang Landau (WL) algorithm to calculate the density of energy states, and then the temperature-dependent observables can be determined with un-weighting and re-weighting techniques \cite{Murthy2000Monte, Jayasri2005Wang}.
+However, the Metropolis algorithm is not suitable for obtaining the thermal properties of nanotube by estimating its density of states.
+This is due to the fact that the individual micro-states cannot be assigned an entropy value since entropy is a collective property \cite{Suman2019Non-}.
+Hence, in the present study, the Wang Landau (WL) algorithm is used to calculate the density of states and thereby the temperature-dependent observables can be determined with un-weighting and re-weighting techniques \cite{Murthy2000Monte, Jayasri2005Wang}.

-In this paper, we are exploring a systematic analysis of the magnetic properties of single walled Ising nanotubes.
-We investigate how the control parameters (the interaction strength and the external magnetic field) influence the Ising nanotube properties.
-The model and its detailed description are given in the second section and the simulation techniques are also explained in this section.
-The results and discussions are provided in the third section.
-We conclude our observations in the fourth section.
+In this paper, a systematic analysis of the magnetic properties of a single walled Ising nanotube is explored in detail.
+The influence of the control parameters (the interaction strength and the external magnetic field) on the properties of the Ising nanotube are also investigated.
+The manuscript is organised as follows: In section.
+2, the detailed description of the model and the simulation techniques are explained.
+The results and its discussions are eloborated in section.3.
+The observations and its conclusions are given in the conclusion section of the manuscript.